De Facto & Same Sex Relationships

 The legal distinction between marriages and de facto relationships has virtually disappeared with changes to the Family Law Act in 2009.
-Parties in de facto relationships that have broken down since 1 March 2009 will have any proceedings (including property division) dealt with under the Family Law Act.
+Parties in de facto relationships that have broken down since 1 March 2009 will have any proceedings (including property division) dealt with under the Family Law Act in the same way as a marriage.

 Where a separation in the de facto relationship has occurred prior to 1 March 2009, the relevant state legislation applies unless both parties agree to be governed by the Family Law Act.